n16htb0t/Web_2_pdf/README.md

 # Nikto_Nuclie_web

-## change file permission of check.sh
+## Change file permission of check.sh
 chmod +x check.sh

 and setup your github to push your work